dgdev1024/tm-virtual-machine/README.md

 # TM Virtual Machine
-TM ("Technical Machine") is a library for a virtual machine ("technically, a machine"), complete with an assembler and linker, written in C17.
+TM ("Technical Machine") is a library for a virtual machine ("technically, a machine"), complete with an assembler and linker, written in C++, using C++20.

 ## Specifications